 Welcome to the Swedish Nerd’s digital portfolio.
 My posts showcase my assignments from my edX courses in Instructional Design as well as my Master’s of IT and Learning at the University of Gothenburg.

-My instructors want me to put my name on here but I’m paranoid.
-Suffice to say I live in (Göteborg) Sweden, I’m a lady, and I’m a nerd.
-After some years working in the learning technology industry, I felt I needed to get back to what makes me happy, which is designing and delivering learning programmes.
-Of course I want to leverage learning technologies intelligently, but the creative process of design and the fun of delivery is what I’m really passionate about.
+If you have been forwarded this link, you know my name.
+I live in (Göteborg) Sweden, I’m a lady, and I’m a nerd.
+After some years working in the learning technology industry, I felt I needed to get back to what makes me happy, which is designing, delivering evaluating, and optimising learning programmes.
+Of course I want to leverage learning technologies intelligently!
+The creative process of design and the fun of delivery is what I’m really passionate about.

 I created this avatar of myself at Avatar Maker.
 It looks like a younger version of me but close enough.
 I added the helmet, which is a free resource with a Creative Commons license, from pngimage.
 Try it yourself, it’s fun!